Finding an Inexpensive Apartment

 Guide to Finding an Apartment on Craigslist

 Searching through various papers here is like finding a needle in a haystack.
 We have only moved twice before and each time we relocated for my husband's job so our apartments had already been located for us.
 We have no idea how to find a reputable realtor or which rental agencies are worth paying membership fees to.
-Can you or your readers suggest tips on how to wade through all this information and find a decent apartment in southern California (Pasadena, LA, etc) for under $700?
+Can you or your readers suggest tips on how to wade through all this information and find a decent apartment in southern California (Pasadena, LA, etc)?
 We don't care about amenities like pools and tennis courts, just a safe place for us and our cat to live that is preferably within forty five minutes of the school.
 Thank you for your time.

 Since your husband is a graduate student at USC, have you tried to find out if the university has married graduate student housing available?
 If so, it may be a lot closer to his classes and more reasonable in cost.
 Of course, at some of the campuses I have been to, the married student housing was definitely no fashion statement and definitely not something you would see in House and Garden.

 Go to the campus bulletin board.
 Maybe you can find something, now that school is about to start.
 Go through the newspaper and start hitting the streets looking in areas that you know have rental places.
 Get the map out and draw a 20-mile circle around the campus with a compass and then you know the location you want.

 I suggest checking out apartment.com first for apartment rent, layout, pet policies and amenities.
 If something looks good, the address appears on the introduction page for the complex.
 Copy the zip code and telephone.
 Then check the neighborhood crime statistics.
 You may have an application fee for the apartment complex unless they are running a special.